BlueGreenMagick/xml-doc/README.md

 It's aim is to be able to read **any** xml files, and modify only the parts you want to.

 Features:

 - Supports reading from most encodings, including UTF-16.
 (With the notable exception of UTF-32)
 - You can have references to the parts of the tree, and still mutate the tree.
 - Elements stores reference to its parent element, so traveling up the tree is fast.
 - One of the fastest XML tree-like parser.
 See [#Performance](https://github.com/bluegreenmagick/easy-xml#performance).
+- Supports attribute value normalization, character/entity references.

 Due to its architecture, you can't exchange nodes or elements between documents.
 If your project modifies multiple xml documents at the same time, this library may not be a good fit.

 ## Example